 If the proposal is passed and found satisfactory by all members of the committee then a Research Topic Approval Form (RTAF) must be completed.
 A fully signed RTAF must then be submitted.
 Approvals are required by the nursing dissertation committee, Program coordinator, college dean and by the School of Graduate Studies and Research, before the candidate may proceed with the dissertation and data collection.
-The Thesis/Dissertation Manual outlines this procedure and is available from the School of Graduate Studies and Research and online at https://www.iup.edu/graduatestudies/resources-for-current-students/research/thesis-dissertation-manual/
+The Thesis/Dissertation Manual outlines this procedure and is available from the School of Graduate Studies and Research and online at Thesis-Dissertation Manual - Thesis-Dissertation Information - Research - Resources for Current Students - Graduate Studies and Research - IUP